-To remove the brake callipers, the pistons must be retracted with the corresponding repositioning kit.
-This can cause problems with the electronic system since this state.
+To remove the brake calipers, the pistons must be retracted with the corresponding repositioning kit.
+This can cause problems with the electronic system in this state.

 The electronic parking brake should be activated.
 In this case, it is necessary to intervene in the automated system to set the service or repair mode.

-Step Two: Remove the linings from the released brake callipers
+Step Two: Remove the linings from the released brake calipers

 Even if you want to fit new brake linings and discs, the other parts of the brake system are not changed.
 After disassembly, it is therefore recommended that you clean and thoroughly treat the brake to function correctly.